cfosseprez/graphizy/README.md

 ### Memory-Enhanced Graphs
-- **Connection tracking **: Any graph can keep edges in memory for some times
+- **Graph memory**: Any graph can keep edges in memory for some times or some interaction.
+Allowing for a new type of analysis

 ###  Graph Analysis
 - **igraph Integration**: Full access to [igraph's powerful analytics](https://igraph.org/python/tutorial/0.9.7/analysis.html)